Heitor-Dairel/Heitor-Dairel/readme.md

 ##

-> I believe that sometimes it's the people no one expects anything from who do the things no one can imagine.
+> "I believe that sometimes it's the people no one expects anything from who do the things no one can imagine."
+> — **Alan Turing**
 <div align="center"> <img src="assets/alan_turing.png" width="200"/>

 <br>